Nusantara Blog

 Map of the Merauke National Strategic Project (Proyek Strategis Nasional, PSN) in South Papua (2.32 Million hectares), revealing planned land allocations for rice, bioethanol (Sugarcane), Biodiesel (palm oil), pulp and paper and infrastructure (food estate road and logistics port).
 The map extends 2.3 Mha of forest and savanna, wetlands, and indigenous territory.

-This reconstructed PSN landuse plan is now available to visualise interactively on Nusantara Atlas (see also this video tutorial below), where users can interactively explore project boundaries, planned land allocations, infrastructure corridors, concession information, and real-time deforestation data.
-Users can overlay the PSN map with the latest high-resolution satellite imagery, historical Landsat and Sentinel archives, deforestation alerts, burned area maps, protected areas, and Indigenous territories.
-The platform allows users to generate time-lapse animations documenting landscape change over time in these land units, making it possible to track the construction of roads, ports, plantations, and other infrastructure associated with the project.
+This reconstructed PSN landuse plan is now available to visualise interactively on Nusantara Atlas (see also this video tutorial below).
+The project spans 2.32 million hectares, showing the planned locations of rice fields, sugarcane plantations, oil palm developments, pulpwood estates, roads, and ports.
+Users can explore real-time deforestation data in the project boundaries, verify planned land allocations, infrastructure corridors, and associated companies and concessions.
+The reconstruction can be overlaid with the latest high-resolution satellite imagery, historical Landsat and Sentinel archives, deforestation alerts, burned area maps, protected areas, and Indigenous territories.
+Users can also generate time-lapse animations documenting landscape change over time, making it possible to monitor the construction of roads, ports, plantations, and other infrastructure as the project unfolds.

 How to visualise the reconstructed PSN landuse plan in South Papua